OK1JF/x6100/README.md

 - VOL/multi buttons - background to gray, text to white, left line 1px
 - AGC-F indicator - changed from yellow to white
 - background for VFO B - changed to gray
-- VFO A and B indicator - removed borders
+- VFO A and B indicator - removed borders, changed background to gray, text to white

 For using this file, please download requested version, rename file to x6100_ui_v100 and via SCP or SD card replace the original file in /usr/app_qt/ on your device.
 Then reboot the rig.